 NCERT Solutions For Class 6 Maths Chapter 5 Understanding Elementary Shapes Exercise 5.8 explains the problems related to triangle, quadrilateral, pentagon, hexagon and octagon.
 These solutions are designed by subject matter experts at BYJU’S after conducting vast research on each concept.
 Students can improve their abilities in solving problems in a shorter duration.
-To gain expertise on the concepts, students can refer NCERT Solutions Class 6 Maths Chapter 5 Understanding Elementary Shapes Exercise 5.8 provided here.
+To gain expertise on the concepts, students can refer to NCERT Solutions Class 6 Maths Chapter 5 Understanding Elementary Shapes Exercise 5.8 provided here.

 Access NCERT Solutions for Class 6 Chapter 5: Understanding Elementary Shapes Exercise 5.8

 1. Examine whether the following are polygons.
 If any one among them is not, say why?

 (i) It is not a closed figure.
 Hence, it is not a polygon.

 (ii) It is a polygon made of six sides

 (iii) No it is not a polygon because it is not made of line segments.